stavrosvl7/faceit_stavrosvl7/readme.md

 Country must be a seperate entity with it's own fields In this way database is more organized and optimized.
 I did this because countries are something standard which never changes.
-We should not have just a field of strings in our User entity
+We should better not have a column of strings in our User entity
 ```

 ## Built With